thim81/openapi-format/readme.md

 ## Command Line Interface

 ```
-openapi-format.js <input-file> -o [ouptut-file] [options]
+openapi-format.js <input-file> -o [output-file] [options]

 Arguments:
-  infile   the OpenAPI document can be a local or remote file in JSON or YAML format
+  input-file   the OpenAPI document can be a local or remote file in JSON or YAML format
-  outfile  the output file is optional and can be either a .json or .yaml file.
+  output-file  the output file is optional and can be either a .json or .yaml file.
 Files that end in `.json` will be formatted
   as JSON files that end in `.yaml` or `.yml` will be YAML format